 What would be the objectives of Geopois?

-Knowing that there are multiple tools and strategies for the construction / analysis of spatial data. «Geopois.com was born with the idea of spreading Geographic Information Technologies (TIG), in a practical, simple and affordable way.
-As well as creating a community of geospatial professionals and developers and a family of geo enthusiasts. ”
+Knowing that there are multiple tools and strategies for the construction/analysis of spatial data.
+“Geopois.com was born with the idea of disseminating Geographic Information Technologies (GIT), in a practical, simple and affordable way.
+As well as creating a community of geospatial developers and professionals and a family of geo enthusiasts.”